 Structural movement

-Repair catego ry 1
+Repair category 1

-Notes There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.
+Notes There is evidence of settlement in the building noted both internal externally but this is not inconsistent with a property of this age an and on the basis of a single inspection appears to be longstanding.

-Dampne ess, rot and infestation
+Damp ness, rot and infestation

-Repair catego ry 1

-Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
+Repair category 2

+Notes Indications of dampness were noted to the ceiling areas within the upper rooms.
+Woodworm was noted to roofing timbers.
+It is recommended that a reputable timber/damp specialist firm be employed to carry out a detailed inspection of the entire subjects and thereafter implement all necessary remedial works under cover of long term guarantee.

-Chimney y stacks
+Chimney stacks

-Repair catego ry 1

-Notes This appeared generally in fair condition consistent with age.
+Repair category 2

+Notes Weathered stonework evident to the chimney stack.

 Roofing including roof space

-Repair catego ry 2